13 Tips to Support Your Socially Worried Child

 Once she knows she can handle whatever comes up, she'll feel more ready to tackle a new experience.

-9. Provide your child with daily opportunities to interact with others.
+9. Provide your child with small daily opportunities to interact with others.

 Socially anxious children need downtime, of course, especially if they're introverts.
 But they also need plenty of opportunities to practice their social skills.
 And remember that empathizing doesn’t mean being over-protective.
 Applaud every little step he takes on his own.